-Article XI: Amendments
+Article X: Amendments

-11.1 The organization may make, amend or repeal the constitution or certain sections therein.

-11.2 Notice of a meeting called to consider such a resolution shall be given as follows:

-11.2.1 Notice of the full text of the proposed constitutional amendment shall be given to each member at least fourteen (14) days prior to the date of the meeting called to consider the change;
+- 10.1 The organization may make, amend or repeal the constitution or certain sections therein. - 10.2 Notice of a meeting called to consider such a resolution shall be given as follows: - 10.2.1 Notice of the full text of the proposed constitutional amendment shall be given to each member at least fourteen (14) days prior to the date of the meeting called to consider the change;

-11.2.2 A summary of the rationale for the proposed amendment shall be given to each member at least fourteen (14) days prior to the date of the meeting called to consider the change.

-11.3 Amendments to the constitution require the approval of two-thirds of the members present at a valid general meeting (a general meeting that has achieved quorum).
+- 10.2.2 A summary of the rationale for the proposed amendment shall be given to each member at least fourteen (14) days prior to the date of the meeting called to consider the change. - 10.3 Amendments to the constitution require the approval of two-thirds of the members present at a valid general meeting.